brandon-rhodes/python-patterns/gang-of-four/builder/index.rst

    to power the creation of several different object hierarchies — but that use of the pattern has turned out to be vanishingly rare in Python.
-   Instead, the pattern is wildly popular simply for its convenience.
+   Instead, the Builder is wildly popular simply for its convenience.

-   You might also have seen a more recent pattern calling itself the “Builder” which pairs each immutable class in a program with a more convenient builder class — a tactic used in less expressive languages to simulate Python’s built-in syntactic support for optional constructor arguments.
+   You might also have seen a more recent pattern calling itself the “Builder” which pairs each immutable class in a program with a more convenient builder class.
+   That pattern, happily, is never necessary in Python since the language itself provides built-in syntactic support for optional constructor arguments.

 .. contents:: Contents: